husham007/integrify-country-list-v3/readme.md

-# Filter Countries-v-2
+# Filter Countries-v-3
-This to learn DOM, Fetch API, JSON, Importing/exporting Modules by building a web app that filters countries
+This to learn Classes, DOM, Fetch API, JSON, Importing/exporting Modules by building a web app that filters countries
 # Technologies
 - HTML
 - CSS